Welcome to Animal Control CNY

 8. Contact Local Authorities

 Contact local wildlife authorities or animal control if the encounter escalates or if an aggressive animal presents a threat to public safety.
-The truth is they are trained for these situations and are familiar with how to go ahead safely.
+The truth is, they are trained for these situations and know how to proceed safely.

 9. Educate Yourself Post-Encounter

 After any close encounter with wildlife, take time to learn about local species and their behaviors.
-Knowing how to share space with wildlife will prevent future encounters from turning into an emergency.
+Knowing how to share space with wildlife will prevent future encounters from becoming emergencies.

-Finally, acquiring a grasp on how to respond on meeting a wild animal is fundamental to keeping safe for you and the animal.
-Staying calm, staying a distance and making yourself visible go a long way toward successful encounters with wildlife.
-If you need help just ask.
+Finally, acquiring a grasp on how to respond to meeting a wild animal is fundamental to keeping yourself and the animal safe.
+Staying calm, staying a distance, and making yourself visible go a long way toward successful encounters with wildlife.
+If you need help, just ask.

 How to Create a Wildlife-Friendly Yard Without Attracting Pests

-Having a wildlife friendly yard improves biodiversity and provides needed habitats for local species.
-But you must plan the garden so that it attracts beneficial wildlife, while not increasing the risk of pests.
+Having a wildlife-friendly yard improves biodiversity and provides needed habitats for local species.
+But you must plan the garden so it attracts beneficial wildlife without increasing the risk of pests.
 Here’s how to get that balance.

 1. Choose Native Plants

-One of the best ways to create a wildlife friendly yard is to select native plants.
-They are adapted to the local environment, and they provide food and shelter for local wildlife such as birds, butterflies and beneficial insects.
-A number of flowering plants are introduced which bloom at different times, so that food is available all year round.
-This diversity provides a habitat for wildlife and decreases the possibility of conducive pest habitat as native plants usually require less maintenance and fewer chemical inputs.
+One of the best ways to create a wildlife-friendly yard is to select native plants.
+They are adapted to the local environment and provide food and shelter for local wildlife, such as birds, butterflies, and beneficial insects.
+A number of flowering plants are introduced that bloom at different times, ensuring food is available all year round.
+This diversity provides habitat for wildlife and reduces the potential for conducive pest habitat, as native plants usually require less maintenance and fewer chemical inputs.

 2. Create Layered Plantings

-Including ground covers, shrubs, and trees in this way creates full life zones of vegetation that resemble natural ecosystems and provide habitat diversity.
-This multi layered approach offers different feeding and nesting opportunities for different species.
-Birds may find taller plants shelter, and small mammals can hide in ground covers.
-Increasing vertical layering makes your yard more inviting to wildlife, and less inviting to pests that thrive in uniform landscapes.
+Including ground covers, shrubs, and trees in this way creates a full suite of vegetation that resembles natural ecosystems and provides habitat diversity.
+This multi-layered approach offers different feeding and nesting opportunities for different species.
+Birds may find taller plants for shelter, and small mammals can hide in ground covers.
+Increasing vertical layering makes your yard more inviting to wildlife and less inviting to pests that thrive in uniform landscapes.

 3. Install Water Features

-Another consideration is that water is essential for wildlife survival, and therefore, including a birdbath, or at least a small pond in your yard is always good.
-These are features that give the birds and other animals the drinking and bathing opportunities.
+Another consideration is that water is essential for wildlife survival; therefore, including a birdbath, or at least a small pond, in your yard is always a good idea.
+These features provide birds and other animals with opportunities to drink and bathe.
 Allow small creatures safe access to a shallow water source.
-You can attract unwanted pests by not regularly cleaning the water features as they can breed mosquitoes.
+You can attract unwanted pests by not regularly cleaning the water features, as they can breed mosquitoes.

 4. Provide Shelter and Nesting Sites